Alcoholism has been known by a variety of terms, including alcohol abuse and alcohol dependence. Today, it’s referred to as alcohol use disorder.

 You may need to seek treatment at an inpatient facility if your addiction to alcohol is severe.
 These facilities will provide you with 24-hour care as you withdraw from alcohol and recover from your addiction.
 Once you’re well enough to leave, you’ll need to continue to receive treatment on an outpatient basis.

 Recovering from alcohol use disorder is difficult.
 Your outlook will depend on your ability to stop drinking.
 Many people who seek treatment are able to overcome the addiction.
 A strong support system is helpful for making a complete recovery.

 Your outlook will also depend on the health complications that have developed as a result of your drinking.
 Alcohol use disorder can severely damage your liver.
 It can also lead to other health complications, including:

 - nerve damage

-- changes in mental status, including Wernicke-Korsakoff syndrome; this is a degenerative brain disease that causes symptoms such as mental confusion, vision impairment, amnesia, or even coma
+- changes in mental status, including Wernicke-Korsakoff syndrome (a brain disease that causes symptoms such as confusion, vision changes, or memory loss)